mustafaozzkul/Global-Electronics-Retail/README.md

 This project analyzes and this data in order to uncover critical insights that will improve Gloval Electronics Retailer's commerical success.

-Insights and recommendations are provided on the following success:
+Insights and recommendations are provided on the following key areas:

  - Sales Trend Analysis: Evaluation of historical sales patterns, both globally and by country, focusing on Revenur, Profit, Order Volume.
  - Product Level Performance: An analysis of Global Electronics Retailer's various product lines, understanding their impact on sales.